As Quatro Estações ao Vivo: Song and show information

 During the performances, Russo made several critical comments about then president of Brazil, Fernando Collor de Mello, but most ended up cut from the album.
 A particular comment was kept on "1965 (Duas Tribos)", one in which he draws subtle criticism towards the Brazilian military dictatorship at the end of "O Reggae" and a critical comment about the then recently started Gulf War at the opening of the album, right before "Fábrica".
-According to Froés, the family didn't approve of the removal of such comments, since they considered such interaction with he public his most peculiar element on stage.
+According to Froés, the family didn't approve of the removal of such comments, since they considered such interaction with the public his most peculiar element on stage.

 Before playing "Pais e Filhos", Russo answered to a comment from Paulinho Moska, who had said the day before that "Uma Barata Chamada Kafka" (A Cockroach Called Kafka), a song by his band Inimigos do Rei, was as good as "Pais e Filhos": "[...] this song is dedicated to all the people who think cockroaches are more important than the person we love".